 It takes a lot of courage to reroute your path.
 Things that used to be certain are no longer grounded in certainty…and the future originally imagined is erased and rewritten.

-That’s how I felt when I took a leap and switched my major a few months ago.
+That’s how I felt when I took a leap and switched my major in my 3rd year—from Accounting to Marketing.

 So why did I switch?